Many kids get middle ear infections (known as otitis media, or OM), usually when they're between 6 months and 2 years old.

-Bacteria or viruses can enter the middle ear through the eustachian tube and cause an infection — this often occurs when a child has had a cold or other respiratory infection.
-When the middle ear becomes infected, it may fill with fluid or pus, particularly if the infection is bacterial.
+Bacteria or viruses can enter the middle ear through the eustachian tube and cause an infection — this often happens when a child has had a cold or other respiratory infection.
+When the middle ear becomes infected, it may fill with fluid or pus, particularly if the infection is caused by bacteria.

-Pressure from this buildup pushes on the eardrum and causes pain, and because the eardrum cannot vibrate, the child may experience a temporary decrease in hearing.
+Pressure from this buildup pushes on the eardrum and causes pain, and because the eardrum cannot vibrate, the child may have a temporary decrease in hearing.

 With treatment, a bacterial infection can be quickly cleared up.
-In most kids the fluid will resolve over time and hearing will be restored.
-Some research suggests that long periods of hearing loss in young children can lead to delays in speech development and learning.
+In most kids, the fluid will go away over time and normal hearing will return.
+Some research, though, suggests that long periods of hearing loss in young children can lead to delays in speech development and learning.

 Symptoms of otitis media include:

-In some instances, the doctor will insert a needle through the eardrum to remove a sample of the pus from the middle ear for a laboratory culture.
+In some cases, the doctor will insert a needle through the eardrum to remove a sample of the pus from the middle ear for a laboratory test.
 Called a tympanocentesis, this procedure can help the doctor decide which antibiotic to use.

-Although ear tube surgery is a relatively common procedure, surgery is not the first choice of treatment for otitis media.
-Antibiotics are often used to treat bacterial ear infections but many ear infections are viral and cannot be treated with antibiotics.
+Although ear tube surgery is a fairly common procedure, surgery is not the first choice of treatment for otitis media.
+Antibiotics are often used to treat bacterial ear infections, but many ear infections are viral and cannot be treated with antibiotics.
 These infections need to get better on their own, and only time can help them heal.

 But if your child has frequent ear infections that don't clear up easily or a hearing loss or speech delay, the doctor may suggest surgery to drain fluid from the middle ear and insert a ventilation tube.

-The presence of the tiny hole in the eardrum from the tube doesn't impair hearing (in fact, kids with a speech or language delay from hearing loss often will see a normalization of their hearing).
-Depending on the type used, the tube remains in place for about 6 months to 18 months or more.
+The presence of the tiny hole in the eardrum from the tube doesn't hurt hearing (in fact, kids with a speech or language delay from hearing loss often will have an improvement in their hearing).
+Depending on the type used, the tube remains in place for about 6 months to 18 months or longer.

 If your child is old enough to understand what surgery is, talk about what happens during ear tube surgery: